Lewable3d/Reading-Notes/README.md

 ### Hello Everyone!

 I am very excited about my new journey in computer science.
 I joined _Code Fellows_ to extend my computer skills and knowledge.
 I am currently in retail sales of automotive parts and tools.
-I earned an Associates degree in Accounting from _Oklahoma State University_, a computer-aided architectural drafting certificate and Automotive Technology certificate From _Metro Technology Centers_ and I also started my own music production company; _Infinite/80 Productions,LLC_.
+I earned an Associates degree in Accounting from _Oklahoma State University_, a Computer-Aided Architectural Drafting certificate and Automotive Technology certificate From _Metro Technology Centers_ and I also started my own music production company; _Infinite/80 Productions,LLC_.
 I plan to pair my new aquiring computer science knowledge with my other degrees and certificates to better my life.

 [Lewis H. Ables III github profile](https://github.com/Lewable3d)